Table of Contents

 The extent to which your company needs to automate marketing depends on the price of the software you offer, average customer value (ACV), and volume.

-The higher your average customer value, the less automation you will need to implement in your SaaS marketing used by SharpSpring.
+The higher your average customer value, the less automation you will need to implement in your SaaS marketing used by Microsoft and HubSpot.

-And vise versa – if you’re a high volume and low price company, you’ll have to implement a lot of marketing automation.
-Additionally, companies that rely on product-led growth should look into marketing automation tools.
+And vice versa – if you’re a high-volume and low-price company, you’ll have to implement marketing automation.
+Companies that rely on product-led growth should also look into marketing automation tools.

-WhatsApp shows us a great example of how a low price and high volume company should implement marketing automation at different stages of the customer life cycle.
+WhatsApp shows a great example of how a low-price and high-volume company should implement marketing automation at different customer life cycle stages.
 WhatsApp is the most popular messaging app, with more than 2 billion active users globally.

 The company’s immense scope makes it virtually impossible for WhatsApp to convert and retain customers without marketing automation.

 The company has 2,000 employees and less than 100 customers.
-With high-value clients like the CIA, FBI, AirBus, JP Morgan Chase, and NSA, you can’t rely heavily on automated marketing.
+You can’t rely heavily on automated marketing with high-value clients like the CIA, FBI, AirBus, JP Morgan Chase, and NSA.
 Can you imagine Palantir sending an automated promotional email to someone from the FBI?
-Obviously not.
+Not.

 Companies like Palantir and WhatsApp teach us that the best marketing automation campaigns result in the perfect balance between personal touch and scalability.
 So, the extent to which your SaaS should employ marketing automation depends on your scale, average customer value, volume, and price.

-If you’re still struggling to decide whether marketing automation is right for your SaaS or not, you can use this survey as a starting point.
-Assessing these factors will help you figure out whether your business is ready for marketing automation or not.
+If you’re still struggling to decide whether marketing automation is right for your SaaS, you can use this survey as a starting point.
+Assessing these factors will help you determine whether your business is ready for marketing automation.

 The Benefits of SaaS Marketing Automation For SaaS Companies

-Now, as you know for sure that your SaaS needs marketing automation, let’s learn about the benefits of automating your marketing efforts.
+Now that you know your SaaS needs marketing automation let’s learn about the benefits of automating your marketing efforts.

 Increased conversions with SaaS marketing automation